New Patients (301) 508-9755

 Frequently Asked Questions

-We will answer some of the most commonly asked questions about dentures verse dental implants.
+We’ll answer some of the most commonly asked questions about dentures versus dental implants in Silver Spring, MD.

 Is the process of getting dentures or implants more invasive?

-Getting tooth implants is more invasive than dentures.
+Getting implants is more invasive than dentures.
 Implants require surgery to place titanium posts in your jawbone.
-Dentures, on the other hand, only need impressions of your gums.
+Dentures only need impressions of your gums.
 Implant recovery takes months, while denture adjustment is faster.
+But many patients find the results worth the healing time.

 Which option lasts longer, implants or dentures?

 Implants generally last longer than dentures.
 Tooth implants can last 20 years or more with proper care.
 For many patients, they can often last a lifetime.
-Implants also maintain bone health better.
+Implants also maintain your bone health.

-Dentures usually need replacement or adjustments every 5 to 10 years.
-This is generally due to wear or changes in the jaw.
-Tooth Implants have always been a more permanent solution.
+Dentures usually need replacement or adjustments every 5 to 10 years from wear or changes in the jaw.
+Tooth implants have always been a more permanent solution.
 Dentures may require more maintenance over time.
 We can help you decide the best option.

 Do dental implants require special care compared to dentures?

 Dental implants require less special care compared to dentures.
 You care for implants like natural teeth.
 You need to brush and floss them and attend regular dental check-ups.
-Dentures, however, require daily removal and cleaning.
+Dentures require daily removal and cleaning.
 They also sometimes need adhesives to stay in place.
-Overall, implants offer a more convenient option.
+Implants offer a more convenient option for many patients.

 How does bone health impact the choice between implants and dentures?

 Bone health greatly affects your options.
 Tooth implants need a strong, healthy jawbone for support.
 Good bone density ensures their success.
-Conversely, dentures don’t require as much bone.
-However, they can lead to bone loss over time.
+Dentures don’t require as much bone but can lead to bone loss over time.
 If you lack bone density, you might need grafts for implants.
 We’ll assess your bone health to recommend the best option.

 Are there risks associated with dental implants compared to dentures?